Blogger vs WordPress: Which Platform Is the Blogging King?

-Both of these blogging behemoths have their advantages and disadvantages, which can make choosing between Blogger vs WordPress difficult.
+Both of these platforms have their advantages and disadvantages, which can make choosing between Blogger vs WordPress difficult.

-In this guide, I’ll help you take a closer look at what differentiates WordPress.org and Blogger so you can decide which platform is right for your online presence.
+In this guide, we'll take a closer look at what differentiates WordPress.com and Blogger.

 Blogger is Google’s blogging platform.
-The service is free to use and just requires a Google account to sign up.
-But, keep in mind that your URL will be ‘yourURL.blogspot.com’ unless you purchase a custom domain.
+The service is absolutely free to use and just requires a Google account to sign up.
+But, keep in mind that your blog will have a subdomain.
+Your website address will look something like "Myblog.blogspot.com".

 When it comes to starting a blog, Blogger is about as simple as it gets.
 You can choose from a handful of basic layouts for your site’s appearance.
 On the backend, all of your posts are contained in a minimalist dashboard.